Learning Technologies Grants

 Use of Funds

 - Funds may be used for hardware, software, graduate or undergraduate student support, and/or technical consulting.
-For more information about the use of student technology fees at UGA, please follow this link and review section 24.3.1 (Mandatory Student Fees).
+For more information about the use of student technology fees at UGA, please review USG Business Procedures Manual 24.3.1 (Mandatory Student Fees).

 - Funds may not be applied to faculty release time or summer salary, travel, or replacement of existing laboratory or classroom equipment.
 Routine upgrades should not be requested through this program.